 Each piano is somewhat unique due to something called "inharmonicity".
 In addition to the full string length (the fundamental frequency), strings vibrate in a number of shorter sections separated by "nodes".
 The nodes divide up additional related frequencies that may be referred to as overtones, partials or harmonics.
-(We won't present an argument here regarding which term is correct.)
-These related frequencies may not match up exactly with the mathematically determined harmonic frequencies due to a number of issues relating
+We won't present an argument here regarding which term is correct

 The "scale" of the piano, the design that includes string length, diameter, materials, and tension, also impacts the inharmonicity and tuning approach.
 The tuner must deal with this unique "inharmonicity" in each piano.
 Therefore, the technician does not simply match the strings to a given set of pitches.
-The inherent inharmonicity is different in each acoustic piano.
+Years ago there were some tuners who carried a set of 12 tuning forks to set the initial middle octave.
+Experience has shown how small changes are needed in individual pianos to adjust for this inherent inharmonicity that is different in each acoustic piano.
 Your tuner assesses this, via listening to the interaction among notes, and a slight variation is applied from the theoretical standard to make your piano sound its best.

 Temperament Figure 2